Bwindi Impenetrable National ParkMountain Gorilla Trekking, Bird Watching, Primates, Nature Walks and Community walks

 Bwindi Impenetrable National Park was created in 1991 and covers an area of 331 Sq. km.
 It is a home to a half of the world’s Mountain Gorillas of which its encounter and eye contact is the most exiting experience during the visit.
 With its mist covered hills, this Impenetrable Forest is the oldest and most biologically diverse rain forest with over 400 species of plants, It lies on the edge of the rift valley in southwestern Uganda and protects at least 120 species of mammals, 346 species of Birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos among many endangered species.
 It is a UNESCO designated world heritage site popular for hosting Mountains Gorillas and Chimpanzees of which the two Great African apes are listed as endangered animal in the IUCN Red Data Book.

-Bwindi Impenetrable National Park offers Gorilla tracking as major tourist attraction with 4 gorilla tracking sites/ trail heads.
-Also 12 Mountain gorilla families have been habituated and are open for 8 tourists per day per gorilla family.
+Bwindi Impenetrable National Park offers Gorilla trekking as major tourist attraction with 4 gorilla trekking Zones/ trail heads.
+There are over 12 Mountain gorilla families that have been habituated and are open for 8 tourists per day per gorilla family.
 Forest trails in the park lead to various attractions including Waterfalls, rivers, swamps and high level of wildlife concentration.

 Activities in Bwindi